AdobeDocs/campaign.en/help/v8/audiences/quarantines.md

 **For standard connectors**

-The quarantine mechanism for SMS messages is globally the same as the general process.
-See [About quarantines](#about-quarantines).
-The specificities for SMS are listed below.
+The specificities for SMS channel are listed below.

 >[!NOTE]
 >